-I started reading the book after seeing the film, also titled Their Finest, a British period comedy-drama about the making of a propaganda film and life on the home front during The Blitz in the Second World War.
+I was inspired to read the book after watching the film version — a British period comedy-drama about making propaganda films and life on the home front in London during The Blitz.
 (I reviewed the film version, justly rated 4 1/2 stars on Rotten Tomatoes, in an earlier blog post.)

-Catrin Cole is young, inexperienced, but gifted scriptwriter who is seconded to the Ministry of Information to work with Tom Buckley and his crusty, older writing partner, to provide a woman's perspective on the Ministry's propaganda films.
+Catrin Cole is a young, inexperienced, but talented scriptwriter who is seconded to the Ministry of Information.
+Catrin is assigned to work with Tom Buckley and his crusty older writing partner to provide a woman's perspective on the Ministry's propaganda films.

-Having enjoyed both the film and the book, I posted my thoughts on Twitter and it was a pleasant surprise for the author, Lissa Evans, to respond and thank me for my tweet.
-I tweeted back, "No, THANK YOU, I loved the film and book.
+Having enjoyed both the film and the book, I posted my thoughts on Twitter, and it was a pleasant surprise for the author, Lissa Evans, to respond and thank me for my tweet.
+I tweeted back, "No, THANK YOU.
+I loved the film and the book.
 And especially Ambrose Hilliard."
 To which she replied, "I have to confess that he's my favourite character."
 It shows!

 So if you'd like a good read and a good film, I thoroughly recommend reading and watching OR watching and reading, Their Finest.

 © 2017 Robert Fairhead

 N.B.
 You can purchase Their Finest by Lissa Evans on Amazon — doing so helps support Tall And True.
 And you might be interested in reading how I tracked down a copy of Their Finest in my local library in another blog post, Large Print Editions.

 Robert is a writer and editor at Tall And True and blogs on his eponymous website, RobertFairhead.com.
 He also writes and narrates episodes for the Tall And True Short Reads storytelling podcast, featuring his short stories, blog posts and other writing from Tall And True.